TheCSharpAcademy/CodeReviews.Console.HabitTracker/HabitTracker.pcjb/README.md

 Press enter to proceed.
 ```

-## Areas for improvement
+## Areas for Improvement
 * Sort the list of log entries by date and not by id.
-But: Currently it is sorted by id to make it easy to see the last entered log entry at teh end of the list.
+Currently it is sorted by id to make it easy to see the last entered log entry at the end of the list.
-** Pagination and user selctable date range for the screen showing the list of log entries as this will become too long very soon.
+* The screen showing the list of log entries as this will become too long very soon.
+Add pagination and a filter on user defined date range.
 * Do not require the user to select the active habit if there is only one habit in the database yet.
-* Add multiple log entries at once without having to select the menu item (3) inbetween.
+* Add multiple log entries in a row without having to repeatedly select '3 - Log habit' on the main menu screen inbetween.
+* Currently it is possible to log multiple entries for the same date.
+The user could inadvertently log duplicate entries without noticing.
+To mitigate this error, the app could ask if the new entry (a) should replace the existing entry for that date or (b) if the quantity of the new entry should be added to the existing entry or (c) if the new entry simply is a duplicate and should be ignored.

 ## Notes / References
 * https://www.thecsharpacademy.com/project/12